Conor Clune

 Conor Clune (Irish name Conchobhair Mac Clúin; 26 July 1893 – 21 November 1920) was one of three men along with Dick McKee and Peadar Clancy killed in controversial circumstances in Dublin Castle on Bloody Sunday, 1920, a day that also saw the killing of a network of British intelligence agents by the "Squad" unit of the Irish Republican Army and the killing of 14 people in Croke Park by the Royal Irish Constabulary.
 Clune was 27 years old.

 Early life

-Clune was born as Cornelius Clune in the village of Quin, County Clare on 26 July 1893 the son of John Clune, a carpenter, and Bridget Walsh of Kilkishen.
+Clune was born as Cornelius Clune in the village of Quin, County Clare on 26 July 1893, the son of John Clune, a carpenter, and Bridget Walsh from Kilkishen, who had married in 1874.
 Clune was one of a family of seven boys and three girls.
 He was educated at the local National School and St. Flannan's College, Ennis.
 A Gaelic League enthusiast, he also spent some time at Ring Irish College, Colaiste na Rinne, County Waterford.
 From a young age he was active in Gaelic League circles, and spoke Irish on every occasion possible.